ST Edge AI Core - Command-line Interface

 Path of the model files (see “Deep Learning (DL) framework

 detection” section).
-Note that the same -m
+Note that the same -m argument

 should be also used to indicate the weights file if necessary -